The Jackson Reforms and the Impact On Personal Injury Law

 No Success Fee

 For personal injury matters, we don’t charge a success fee.
 Why?
-Because we think it is just plain greedy and, more importantly, we want to make sure you receive the maximum amount of money to aid your rehabilitation and provide security for you and your family for the rest of your life.
+Because we want to make sure you receive the maximum amount of money to aid your rehabilitation and provide security for you and your family for the rest of your life.
 Our costs, in a successful case, will be paid for by the losing party.